Itsmeaj/FileDownloader/Readme.txt

 ### Example

 To download a file named `report.pdf` and save it in `C:\Users\YourName\Downloads`, run:
+User might have to manually authenticate by clicking confirm as google has strong way of authenticating users. after selecting the account and clicking on confirm, the file will be downloaded.

 ```bash
 python file_downloader.py --file_name "report.pdf" --download_path "C:\Users\YourName\Downloads"